Multicultural Postdoctoral Residency

-The Multicultural Postdoctoral Residency is a 1500-hour program beginning in mid-August, 2022 and ending late-May, with an option to extend to August 2023.
-A postdoctoral resident will be expected to perform all the duties of a generalist clinician in a comprehensive multicultural university counseling center and will receive supervision according to the State of California Board of Psychology guidelines.
-Duties include but are not limited to: short-term individual, group, and couples counseling; possible supervision of practicum or psychology intern students; counseling assessment and referral; crisis intervention; consultation with students, faculty, staff, and parents; and development of campus outreach activities for a target population (e.g., International students, students who identify with a specific religious group, students with disabilities, LGBT Resource Center, Cross-cultural center).
-The Multicultural postdoctoral residency also provides the opportunity to develop or continue an area of emphasis regarding cultural diversity.
+The Multicultural Postdoctoral Residency is a 1500-hour program beginning in mid-August 2023 and ending in late-May, with an option to extend to August 2024.
+Postdoctoral Residents will be expected to perform all the duties of a generalist clinician in a comprehensive multicultural university counseling center and will receive supervision according to the State of California Board of Psychology guidelines.
+Duties include but are not limited to: short-term individual, group, and couples counseling; possible supervision of psychology interns and/or practicum trainees; counseling assessment and referral; crisis intervention; consultation with students, faculty, staff, and parents; and development of campus outreach activities for a target population (e.g., International students, students who identify with a specific religious group, students with disabilities, LGBT Resource Center, Cross-cultural center).
+The Multicultural Postdoctoral Residency also provides the opportunity to develop or continue an area of emphasis regarding cultural diversity.

 Applicants will need to indicate their area of interest for the specialization in their application cover letter.

-Due to the unique professional development needs of Post-doctoral Residents, we encourage involvement in numerous forms of training and supervision of interns and practicum counselors.
-Post-doctoral residents attend Social Justice & Outreach Seminar, attend a Supervision of Supervision or Professional Development seminar, provide (with a licenced psychologist) supervision to the psychology intern group supervision, and may have the opportunity to provide secondary supervision (30 minutes per week) to a practicum counselor (during one semester).
+Due to the unique professional development needs of Postdoctoral Residents, we encourage involvement in numerous forms of training and supervision of interns and/or practicum trainees.
+Postdoctoral Residents attend Social Justice and Outreach Seminar, attend a Supervision of Supervision or Professional Development seminar, provide (with a licensed psychologist) supervision to the psychology intern group supervision, and may have the opportunity to provide secondary supervision (30 minutes per week) to an intern and/or practicum trainee.

 Multicultural Postdoctoral Residency Emphasis Area

-Due to CAPS' commitment to the development of practitioners who promote social justice and consistently work from a multicultural lens, postdoctoral residents are provided supervision and training as they develop an area of focus related to a specific cultural group or topic related to multiculturalism and diversity.
-The multicultural postdoctoral resident is expected to engage in these activities as part of increasing their competency regarding the selected area of focus.
+Due to CAPS' commitment to the development of practitioners who promote social justice and consistently work from a multicultural lens, Postdoctoral Residents are provided supervision and training as they develop an area of focus related to a specific cultural group or topic related to multiculturalism and diversity.
+The Multicultural Postdoctoral Residents are expected to engage in these activities as part of increasing their competency regarding the selected area of focus.
 The training coordinator, primary supervisor, and/or project mentor will provide support and guidance throughout these steps.

 There are four major component areas of the Training Program.
 These areas are Cultural Diversity, Training (including Supervision), Direct Service, and Indirect Service.

-This component is considered one of the most important of the training program for residents and is woven throughout all other components.
-Cultural diversity themes appear in individual and group sessions, supervision, in the outreach programming in which residents take part, in the training seminar presentations, and in clinical meetings.
+This component is considered one of the most important of the training program for Postdoctoral Residents and is woven throughout all other components.
+Cultural diversity themes appear in individual and group sessions, supervision, in the outreach programming in which Postdoctoral Residents take part, in the training seminar presentations, and in clinical meetings.
 In addition, there are many seminar experiences focusing on self-awareness of cultural identities.
-Additionally, CAPS hosts an annual one-day Multicultural Training Day conference, which residents attend.
-Residents have the option to deliver presentations at the conference.
+Additionally, CAPS hosts an annual one-day Multicultural Training Day conference, which Postdoctoral Residents attend.
+Postdoctoral Residents have the option to deliver presentations at the conference.

-Supervision of Supervision Seminar: The Supervision of Supervision Seminar is facilitated by a licensed Psychologist and attended by only postdoctoral residents.
-The opportunity to provide supervision to a practicum counselor is dependent on the number of practicum interns available, the requirements set forth by the practicum's training program, and with approval from the resident's primary supervisor and Training Committee.
-Post-doctoral residents may also obtain supervision experience by co-facilitating outreach activities, workshops, and groups with pre-doctoral interns and/or practicum trainees.
+Supervision of Supervision Seminar: The Supervision of Supervision Seminar is facilitated by a licensed psychologist and attended by only Postdoctoral Residents.
+The opportunity to provide supervision to an intern and/or a practicum trainees is dependent on the number of interns/practicum trainees available, the requirements set forth by the internship/practicum training program, and with approval from the resident's primary supervisor and Training Committee.
+Postdoctoral Residents may also obtain supervision experience by co-facilitating outreach activities, workshops, and groups with an intern and/or a practicum trainee.

 Seminars Co-Facilitated by Postdoctoral Residents:

-Co-Facilitating Group Supervision: Postdoctoral residents may have the opportunity to co-lead Group Supervision for one semester out of the academic year.
+Co-Facilitating Intern Group Supervision: Postdoctoral Residents may have the opportunity to co-lead Intern Group Supervision for one semester out of the academic year.
 Group Supervision will be co-led with a licensed psychologist and is attended by the psychology interns.
-Group supervision provides a forum for the psychology interns to discuss clinical work and improve clinical skills, whereas it is an opportunity for the postdoctoral resident to provide clinical guidance, practice ethical decision making, and develop their identity as a supervisor.
+Group supervision provides a forum for the psychology interns to discuss clinical work and improve clinical skills, whereas it is an opportunity for the Postdoctoral Residents to provide clinical guidance, practice ethical decision making, and develop their identity as a supervisor.

 Supervisor assignments for the Fall semester are made by the Training Committee.
 All trainees are required to change supervisors during the second semester to obtain a breadth of orientations, techniques, and styles.
 For the second semester, trainees' preferences for supervisors are solicited and considered in assignments made by the Training Committee.
 Every effort is made to match requests.

-- Clinical Consultation Meeting: This weekly meeting is for all clinicians, educational counselors, psychiatrists, and trainees.
+● Clinical Consultation Meeting: This weekly meeting is for all clinicians, psychiatrists, and trainees.
 It is an opportunity to present cases to one another and engage in consultation.
-The emphasis in the meeting is on viewing our work an interdisciplinary team effort to provide the best possible service to students.
+The emphasis in the meeting is on viewing our work as an interdisciplinary team effort to provide the best possible service to students.

-Trainees are expected to accrue the majority of the direct service hours through work with individual clients.
+Trainees are expected to accrue the majority of the direct service hours through work with individual clients and/or couples.
 The size of the caseload varies considerably depending on whether clients are seen weekly or less often.
-Clinical load may also vary during slower times of the year, such as winter break and the beginning of fall semester, and higher during peak times such as midterms and finals.
+Clinical load may also vary during slower times of the year, such as winter break and the beginning of Fall semester, and higher during peak times such as midterms and finals.